-Comments: [Pre-Intermediate][Orientation Week: One week before course start date of COE] It is mandatory to attend and complete the Orientation at your campus during the Orientation Week.
-More information about Orientation can be found via our website link: https.
-For enquiries, please email us via studentsupport@aibtglobal.edu.au
+Comments: [Orientation Week: One week before course start date of COE] It is mandatory to attend and complete the Orientation at your campus during the Orientation Week.
+More information about Orientation can be found via

 D. NOTES

 The information provided on this form is required by the Australian Government Department of Education, and the Australian Government Department of Home Affairs as evidence of enrolment in a course registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) - http://cricos.education.gov.au